faafaa123/DLPT-semantic-segmentation/README.md

 ## Discussion

-The model used is DeeplabV3, trained for 20 epochs, which resulted in a Dice Score of `0.76025` on the Kaggle competition Private Set.
+The model used is DeeplabV3, trained for 60 epochs with unscaled images (H720 x W1280), which resulted in a Dice Score of `0.79776` on the Kaggle competition Private Set.
-(latest update yet to be pushed).

-Further improvements to the data splitting process could incorporate the pixel count for each class in every image, so that the images are distributed in a way that considers the occurrence of each class, weighted by the size of the objects.

 See the [notebook](project-4-deep-learning-with-pytorch-2024.ipynb).